- 12 ounces uncooked ziti or small tube pasta

 - 1/2 cup grated Parmesan cheese

-- Cover and bake 40 minutes or until a thermometer reads 160°.
+- Cover and bake at 350° for 40 minutes.
 Uncover; sprinkle with remaining mozzarella cheese.
 Bake 5-10 minutes longer or until cheese is melted.
-Let stand 15 minutes before serving.
+Let stand for 15 minutes before serving.
 Yield: 6-8 servings.

 "I read some of the reviews before making it and added more sauce and some Italian seasoning to the to the cheese mixture.
 I also used ground chuck and ground pork.
 It was delicious.
 My family ordered that I make it again!
 It didn't layer like it said t would.
 I think it would be easier to mix everything together and pit it in the pan."